mmasdar/shrimp-cultivation-monitoring/README.md

 - `notebooks/`: Contains Jupyter notebooks for analysis and visualization
 - `models/`: Contains trained machine learning models
 - `data/`: Place to store datasets (not included in the repository)
-- `scripts/`: Additional Python scripts for data processing and utilities

 ## Contribution